concur1/pl_compare/README.md

 │ 1234567810 ┆ status   ┆ in compare only │
 └────────────┴──────────┴─────────────────┘
 >>>
-.. you find your self writing various SQL/Dataframe operations to try and understand the differences between t wo tables.     {If then this tool can help you.
+.. you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between t wo tables.     {If then this tool can help you.

 ```